Experts in Asia call for concerted effort to control the catastrophic increase in cases

 In 2016, Jim Yong Kim, President of the World Bank Group said,

 “The scale and nature of this economic threat could wipe out hard-fought development gains and take us away from our goals of ending extreme poverty and boosting shared prosperity.”

-And experts in Asia believe it is likely to get much worse without urgent action to tackle overuse of antibiotics.
-A government survey in Hong Kong revealed that misunderstanding on indications of antibiotics remains prevalent with over half of the respondents mistaking cold and flu as conditions treatable with antibiotics5.
+And experts in Asia believe it is likely to get much worse without urgent action to tackle the overuse of antibiotics.
+A government survey in Hong Kong revealed a misunderstanding on the indications of antibiotics as over half of the respondents mistaken cold and flu as conditions treatable with antibiotics5.
 Similar findings related to the misperception among patients were also reported in Singapore.
-In a 2015 study conducted by the Yong Loo Lin School of Medicine at the National University of Singapore, it was found that a third of patients expected antibiotics to be prescribed by their General Practioners (GPs) for common ailments, with half of these patients asking for the medication or going to another doctor if it was not given6.
+In a 2015 study conducted by the Yong Loo Lin School of Medicine at the National University of Singapore, it was found that a third of patients expected antibiotics to be prescribed by their general practioners for common ailments, with half of these patients asking for the medication or going to another doctor if it was not given6.

 Some argue that pressure to free up hospital bed space can lead to over-prescription of antibiotics, as doctors try to keep patients in the community.

-According to The Centers for Disease Control and Prevention (CDC) about 30% of antibiotics, or 47 million prescriptions, are given unnecessarily in doctors’ offices and emergency departments in the United States (US)7.
+According to the Centers for Disease Control and Prevention (CDC), about 30% of antibiotics, or 47 million prescriptions, are given unnecessarily in doctors’ offices and emergency departments in the United States7.

 Exacerbating the situation further is the fact that in several countries, over-the-counter antibiotics without a prescription are easy to get.
-Globally, total antibiotic consumption soared 65% from 2000-20158.
-At the forefront were India with a 103% increase, China with 79%, and Pakistan with 65%9.
+Globally, total antibiotic consumption soared 65% between 2000 and 20158.
+At the forefront were India with an increase of 103%, China with 79% and Pakistan with 65%9.

 Tackling the problem head on